nodejs/nodejs.org/CONTRIBUTING.md

 exception is security disclosures which should be sent privately.

-Collaborators may direct you to another repository, ask for additional clarifications, and add appropriate metadata before the issue is addressed.
+Collaborators may direct you to another repository, ask for additional clarifications, and a metadata before the issue is addressed.

 Please be courteous, respectful, and every participant is expected to follow the project's Code of Conduct.